 Mr. David R. Gooden is a row crop, hay, strawberry, cattle, timber, swine, poultry and sweet corn farmer.
-His principal occupation and employment for the past five years was selfemployed farming.
-Mr. Gooden serves on the Bladen County Board of Commissioners (political), and also on the board of the Bladen County Livestock Association (livestock promotion).
+His principal occupation and employment for the past five years was self-employed farming.
+Mr. Gooden serves on the Bladen County Board of Commissioners (political), and also as President of the Bladen County Livestock Association (livestock promotion).